-In line with these steps, and on the recommendation of the Musée Quai Branly – Jacques Chirac and the Ministry of Culture, President Macron announced that he had decided to return 26 artistic works which the Beninese authorities had requested.
-These works were General Dodds’ spoils of war taken from the Palace of King Behanzin after the bloody battles of 1892.
+At the occasion of the report’s submission, President Macron announced that he had decided to return 26 artistic works which the Beninese authorities had requested.
+These works were taken by General Dodds as spoils of war from the Royal Palace of Abomey, after the battles of 1892.

 On 24 December 2020, the National Assembly adopted an Act on the return of cultural property to the Republic of Benin and the Republic of Senegal.
 France has undertaken to transfer ownership of the 26 items of regalia* from Abomey that were placed under the guardianship of the Quai Branly-Jacques Chirac Museum.
 The administrative authorities have one year to carry out the transfer.

 Through this law, France is also returning the sword of El Hadj Omar Tall to the Republic of Senegal.
 A deposit agreement was also signed on 5 November 2020 between France and the Republic of Madagascar in response to its official request for the return of the crown-shaped decoration from the dome of the dais of the last Malagasy queen, Ranavalona III.